Maurice Simpkins: St. Louis Rams

 On December 7, 2010 Simpkins was signed to the St. Louis Rams practice squad.
 He was waived on August 3, 2011.

 Nebraska Danger

 Simpkins signed with the Nebraska Danger of the Indoor Football League for the 2013 season.
 He was released on June 5, 2013.

 Personal life

 After retiring from professional football, Simpkins started a tech consulting firm.
+Student Application Fraudulent Examination runs a platform for colleges to screen for fradulent student applications, particularly student loans.